 a.
 Teaching assistants are appointed at a salary rate established by the department or college at or above the minimum level established by the university for graduate student employees.
 The salary level will take into account the appointee's training, prior experience, and level of responsibility.
 Graduate part-time instructors are appointed at a salary rate above that for teaching assistants in the corresponding department or college because the graduate part-time instructorship requires a higher level of training (at least 18 graduate hours) and, frequently, full responsibility for the course or courses taught.

 b.
 All student employee appointments are considered temporary appointments and are not currently eligible for participation in the regular employee benefit programs made available to regular employees.
 Social Security and Workers' Compensation insurance benefits are provided to all student employees.
 Students employed 50 percent time or more for a period of at least four and one-half months per year in occupations that require graduate student status as a condition of employment are eligible to participate in the regular employee group insurance programs.
-(See OP 64.11 and OP 70.05 for additional information.)
+(See OP 64.11, Insurance Coverage of Graduate Student Employees, and OP 70.05, Eligibility for Insurance and Other Benefits, for additional information.)

 9. Rights and Responsibilities

 a.
-Student employees are defined in OP 70.11 as follows: An employee performing part-time work incidental to academic training in an occupational category that requires all incumbents to be students as a condition of employment.
+Student employees are defined in OP 70.11, Appointment of Staff Employees, as follows: An employee performing part-time work incidental to his or her academic training in an occupational category that requires all incumbents to be students as a condition of employment.
 Accordingly, the first priority of all teaching assistants and graduate part-time instructors should be satisfactory progress in their academic programs.
 At the same time, the acceptance of a teaching assistantship or graduate part-time instructorship involves responsibilities for satisfactory performance of the duties related to that appointment.
 The appointment and its acceptance involve the understanding that duties of both graduate student and teaching assistant or graduate part-time instructor roles can be balanced with mutual benefit to both roles.
 Teaching assistants or graduate part-time instructors and their advisors need to work together to ensure that both roles are carried out successfully.

 b.
 The teaching assistant or graduate part-time instructor is responsible for becoming familiar with general academic procedures, published or online, in such documents as the University Catalog, the Faculty Handbook, and the Student Handbook.
-Copies of the university's Operating Policy and Procedure Manual are available in the reference section of the University Library and in the School of Law Library, or it may be accessed online at http://www.depts.ttu.edu/opmanual.
+The university's Operating Policy and Procedure Manual may be accessed online at http://www.depts.ttu.edu/opmanual.

 c.
 In situations where teaching assistants or graduate part-time instructors think that they have a legitimate grievance regarding any aspect of their service duties, they have a right to exhaust all proper channels in resolving the complaint.
 In order, these channels are the immediate supervisor, the department chair, the dean of the academic college, and the Dean of the Graduate School.

 a.
-Each teaching assistant or graduate part-time instructor is expected to be making steady progress toward the completion of an advanced degree.
+Each teaching assistant or graduate part-time instructor is expected to be making steady progress toward the completion of an advanced degree and be in good academic standing.
 Certain levels of enrollment are, therefore, mandatory.
-Students must be enrolled full time (at least 9 hours in each long term, 3 hours in each relevant summer session) to be eligible to hold teaching assistantships and graduate part-time instructorships.
+Students must be enrolled full time (at least 9 graduate hours in each regular semester [fall or spring]; at least 3 graduate hours in each relevant summer session) to be eligible to hold teaching assistantships and graduate part-time instructorships.

 b.
 It is the responsibility of the teaching assistant's or graduate part-time instructor's major department to see that the terms of the enrollment policy are carried out.
 If a student is employed as a teaching assistant or graduate part-time instructor in a department other than the student's major area, the major department should be kept informed and, in general, approve the work duties required by the employing department.